 Weightlifting is an obvious ingredient behind chiseling your muscles and sharpening definition.
 But it’s easy to go overboard (or even go too light), sending your training sessions to waste.

-The pathway toward lean mass via lifting includes a multi-joint exercise focus (ex: bench press and deadlift), high volume (progressive overload), and heavy ass weights.
+The pathway toward lean mass via lifting means following a well-designed ripped body workout with a focus on multi-joint exercises (ex: bench press and deadlift), high volume (progressive overload), and heavy ass weights.

 These guidelines are just the icing on the cake: